 "Did she say yes?!"
 Pazi pestered, sprawled back upon her brother's side.
 Bernard payed no heed.

 "Well, I think we were planning on heading to Freddy's," he answered, "if that's alright."

-Bernard stroked his sister's blonde hair, as she rested beside him, bubbling with excitement.
+Bernard slowly stroked his sister's blonde hair, as she rested beside him, bubbling with excitement.
 She looked up at him with a smile that could light up the room.
 "Well, we usually have 'family-dinner-night' on Wednesdays," he informed, honestly a bit displeased with his friend's response.
+Vixen didn't tend to speak that way often.
 "Freddy's is like tradition...er, kinda.
 That's just usually where we go.
 But, um, Mom is busy tonight, so she wanted me to take Pazi out to dinner for her."

-The little girl looked up at her brother, shocked thrown upon her face.
+The little girl looked up at her brother, shock thrown upon her face.
 "Wait, what?" she spoke, but Bernard ignored her for the moment.

 The boy put the mic closer to his mouth, allowing a whisper to be carried clearly to his friend.
-"To be honest, I wouldn't really care where we went," he admitted.
+"To be honest, I don't really care where we go," he admitted.
 "But it's Pazi's favorite restaurant, and she loves 'family-dinner-night'.
 I kinda just want to make it up to her as best as I can.
-If you don't wanna go, that's okay; I'll understand."
+But if you don't wanna go, that's totally okay; I'll understand."

 Bernard beamed.
 "Thanks, Vix," he said.
 "I really appreciate it."